de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 looks even more cool :D!

 # Summary
-We learnt a lot about virtual memory in this post, we first looked at how it is basically "virtual" memory which points to "physical" memory then we learnt about paging on windows and different paging schemes that Windows' memory manager uses then we got to know that a page is basically a memory region of 4KB, then we had look at two memory management related functions which allow us to modify virtual memory by allowing us to allocate and free it.
+We learned a lot about virtual memory in this post, we first looked at how it is basically "virtual" memory which points to "physical" memory then we learned about paging on windows and different paging schemes that Windows' memory manager uses then we got to know that a page is basically a memory region of 4KB, then we had look at two memory management related functions which allow us to modify virtual memory by allowing us to allocate and free it.
 I hope you enjoyed the blog and it wasn't boring, any suggestions and constructive criticism is welcome!
 Thank you for reading!

 # Resources